openai/baselines/docs/guide/install.rst

 ~~~~~~~~

 Installation of system packages on Mac requires `Homebrew`_.
 With
-Homebrew installed, run the follwing:
+Homebrew installed, run the following:

 .. code-block:: bash